-CIBIS-II was a well-conducted multicenter European study designed to recruit stable subjects with moderate to severe heart failure (NYHA Class III-IV).67 Most patients were NYHA Class III.
+CIBIS-II was a well-conducted multicenter European study designed to recruit stable subjects with moderate to severe heart failure (NYHA Class III-IV).74 Most patients were NYHA Class III.
 The annual placebo mortality rate was 13%, which is higher than the rate projected by the CIBIS-II investigators based on the results of CIBIS-I. Nevertheless, this mortality rate, and the average ejection fraction of 27%, are closer to those of MERIT-HF, which recruited mostly Class II and III patients, than to those of COPERNICUS, which is thought to have recruited NYHA Class III and IV patients.

-In CIBIS-II, 752 subjects were NYHA Class III or IV and had an ejection fraction less than 25%, but the results in this subgroup have not been reported completely.1 For the Class III patients, annual placebo group mortality was about 13%; over the entire study (averaging 1.3 years of followup), the NNT to prevent one death was about 19.
+In CIBIS-II, 752 subjects were NYHA Class III or IV and had an ejection fraction less than 25%, but the results in this subgroup have not been reported completely, although the hazard ratio was said to be 0.78 (0.56 to 1.07).
+For the Class III patients, annual placebo group mortality was about 13%; over the entire study (averaging 1.3 years of followup), the NNT to prevent one death was about 19.
 For the Class IV patients, the annual placebo mortality was about 18%, and the NNT to prevent 1 death over 1.3 years was about 15.
-The mortality reduction for Class IV patients was of borderline statistical significance; when measured as a difference of probabilities, the confidence interval was 0.0005 to 0.127 (from that is, from 0 to 12.7 lives saved for every 100 patients.)
+The mortality reduction for Class IV patients was of borderline statistical significance; when measured as a difference of probabilities, the confidence interval was 0.0005 to 0.127 (from that is, from 0 to 12.7 lives saved for every 100 patients).